to0MuchAtOnce/Tom-Lewis/posts/Adding dark mode to this site.md

 export default MyApp;
 ```

- Inside the **DashboardLayout** component I added the **toggleThem** function as a prop.
+ Inside the **DashboardLayout** component I added the **toggleTheme** function as a prop.
 Allowing it to be passed down to child components, like the header or the sidebar, where the theme toggle buttons live.

 **DashboardLayout.tsx**
 ```tsx